sofianelatifi/sofianelatifi.github.io/index.md

 <div class="content" style="text-align: justify;">
   <p>
-    I am currently in my fourth doctoral year at the Center for Research in Economics and Statistics (<a href="https://crest.science/">CREST</a>).
-My research investigates the simultaneous contributions of cultural change and shifts in the labour market to the rise in divorce, births outside of marriage, and single motherhood in Western countries.
-Additionally, I examine the interplay between these cultural and economic factors.
-Using quantitative methods, I focus on France from the 1970s to the present day.
-My analysis draws on a diverse array of data sources, including census records, diocesan surveys from the 1950s and 1960s on church attendance, labour force records from BTS-Postes, and immigration data from TeO.
+I am a fourth-year doctoral researcher at the Center for Research in Economics and Statistics (CREST), where I explore how cultural changes and labour market shifts have influenced the rise of divorce, births outside marriage, and single motherhood in Western countries.
+Utilizing quantitative methods, I focus specifically on France from the 1970s to the present.
+My analysis draws from an extensive range of data, including census records, data on church attendance from the 1950s and 1960s, BTS-Postes labour force records, and TeO immigration data.
   </p>
 </div>